nushackers/nushackers-site/_posts/2015-08-26-digest-consistent-hashing.md

 ## Closing thoughts

-You'll find the technique of Consistent Hashing pretty prevalent in DHTs and on particular instance of this you might be familiar with is Facebook's [Cassandra][].
+You'll find the technique of Consistent Hashing pretty prevalent in DHTs and on
+    particular instance of this you might be familiar with is Apache's [Cassandra][].

 There are also some caveats to this, as you can imagine.